SergeyRock/nightscout-watcher/README.md

 2. Start executable
 3. Type in url of your Nightscout site

+## Main window
+A lot of hot keys are available in then main window.

+## Alarms
+When glucose level is going to be high or data from site is stale the alarms appeare.
+Last glucose level and stale indicator start blinking.
+Deppending on settings it can also be blinking tray icon with ballon hint or blinking icon on Taskbar.
+You can snooze all alarms by popup menu and click snooze alarms or just hit Z key.

 ## Main settings
 After start the application you must type in the url of your Nightscout site.
 All available settings are placed on settings window (F9) and through popup menu.